mtheoryx/dnd-cos/Session-Recaps/session-19.md

 3 new cards:

-- Xzayvian: 8 of stars, "A woman hangs above a roaring fire, find here and you will find the treasure"
+- Xzayvian: 8 of stars, "A woman hangs above a roaring fire, find her and you will find the treasure"
 - Julianna: 5 of swords, Myrmidon "Look for a den of wolves in the hills overlooking a mountain lake.
 The treasure belongs to Mother Night."
 - Fenric Kells: 1 of swords, Avenger "This card tells of history, knowledge of ancient will help you better understand your enemy, the treasure lies in a dragon's house, hands once clean, now corrupted"